NxPKG/khulnasoft-docs/content/data-localization/_index.md

 # Data Localization Suite

-The Data Localization Suite (DLS) is a collection of tools that enable customers to choose the location where Cloudflare inspects and stores data, while maintaining the security and performance benefits of our global network.
+The Data Localization Suite (DLS) is a collection of tools that enable customers to choose the location where Khulnasoft inspects and stores data, while maintaining the security and performance benefits of our global network.

 {{<Aside type="note">}}